 These vegan enchiladas are delicious and so easy to make.
-I eat them every day.
+I eat them often.
 But, I’ll take it one step further and boast a bit, because my non-vegan husband says they look, smell, and taste as good as any beef enchilada he’s ever had.

 What you’ll need:

-• La Victoria or Old El Paso Red Enchilada Sauce (19oz can)
+La Victoria or Old El Paso Red Enchilada Sauce (20 oz can)

 Directions:

-• On stove at medium/low heat, add beefless ground to skillet.
+On stove at medium/low heat, add beefless ground to skillet.
 Stir occasionally until thawed and warmed through.
-Add 1 cup enchilada sauce, green chilies, and Cajun seasoning.
+Add 1/3 enchilada sauce, Queso, and Creole seasoning.
 Stir until completely mixed.
 Taste for preference, and add sea salt accordingly.
 Remove from heat and divide into four sections in skillet.
 Set aside.

-• Pour 1 cup enchilada sauce in baking dish and tilt the pan around until the sauce is evenly coating the bottom.
+Pour 1/3 enchilada sauce in baking dish and tilt the pan around until the sauce is evenly coating the bottom.

-• Working with 3 tortillas at a time, wrap in wet paper towel and microwave on high for 40 seconds for pliability.
-Place one cheese strip in middle of each and plop 1/12 of skillet mixture on top.
+Working with 3 tortillas at a time, wrap in wet paper towel and microwave on high for 40 seconds for pliability.
+Plop 1/12 of skillet mixture on top.
 Roll tortilla and place seam-side down in baking pan.
 Repeat until all tortillas have been assembled and are inside pan, pushing them against one another if necessary to make them fit.
 Add remaining mixture (if any) to the ends of the enchiladas.

 Suggestion: These enchiladas make perfect leftovers.
 Simply reheat in the microwave until cheese melts.
 If you feel like adding freshness, place them atop a salad of lettuce, tomato, black olives, green onions, enchilada sauce, and lime juice.